observablehq/plot/README.md

 * *warm* <sub><img src="./img/warm.png" width="120" height="16" alt="warm"></sub>
 * *cool* <sub><img src="./img/cool.png" width="120" height="16" alt="cool"></sub>

+The default color scheme, *turbo*, was chosen primarily to ensure high-contrast visibility; color schemes such as *blues* make low-value marks difficult to see against a white background, for better or for worse.
+If you wish to encode a quantitative value without hue, consider using *opacity* rather than *color* (e.g., use Plot.dot’s *strokeOpacity* instead of *stroke*).

 The following diverging scale schemes are supported:

 * *brbg* <sub><img src="./img/brbg.png" width="120" height="16" alt="brbg"></sub>